Mapping IR emitter module KY-005 sensor/receiver module KY-022-IR sensor - A tutorial for raspberry pi

 DISCLAIMER: This post is focused on the kernel 5.4, and the base hardware used is as follows:

-• Raspberry pi 3 model B +
+• Raspberry Pi 3 Model B +

-• Raspbian as a operational system
+• Raspbian as an operational system

-• Energy supplied via USB cable
+• The Energy supplied via a USB cable

 Setting up the pi to use IR

-Note: the commands executed in this section are executed in the raspberry pi shell
+Note: the commands executed in this section are executed in the Raspberry Pi shell

 sudo apt-get install lirc -y